MAIF/otoroshi/manual/src/main/paradox/usage/2-services.md

 Otoroshi is also sending a JWT token in a header named `Otoroshi-Claim` that the target app can validate too.

 The `Otoroshi-Claim` is a JWT token containing some informations about the service that is called and the client if available.
-You can choose between a legacy version of the token and a new one that iss more clear and structured.
+You can choose between a legacy version of the token and a new one that is more clear and structured.

 By default, the otoroshi jwt token is signed with the `app.claim.sharedKey` config property (or using the `$CLAIM_SHAREDKEY` env. variable) and uses the `HMAC512` signing algorythm.
 But it is possible to customize how the token is signed from the service descriptor page in the `Otoroshi exchange protocol` section.